RickyTheRacc/banana-for-everyone/README.md

 <p>
 Issues will not be open on this project and PRs will not be merged unless they are of exceptional quality.
 I have rarely if ever seen an issue opened that doesn't describe a bug I'm already patching, so be content with the knowledge that bugs will be fixed as soon as they are caught.
+Or you could always fix it yourself and fork it :3
 </p>

 <h2>Credits</h2>